wazuh/wazuh-documentation/source/amazon/integration.rst

 * On Debian derivatives such as Ubuntu, use APT: ::

-  $ sudo apt-get install python2.7
+  # apt-get install python2.7

 * On Red Hat and derivatives, use yum: ::

-  $ sudo yum install python27
+  # yum install python27

 Open a command prompt or shell and run the following command to verify that Python has been installed correctly: ::